The Edwin Jagger DE89 provides a pleasant shaving experience that is well-suited for men looking to switch over to a safety razor.

 For this review, we decided to purchase the minimalist chrome-plated variety:

-Unlike the Bevel Safety Razor we recently reviewed, the circumference of the handle on the DE89 does allow you to have greater confidence and grip when holding and shaving.
+Unlike the Bevel Safety Razor we recently reviewed, the circumference of the handle on the DE89 allows you to have greater confidence and grip when holding and shaving.

-No matter which handle style you decide on, know that the head of the DE89 remains the same, so the shave experience will be identical.
+No matter which handle style you decide on, know that the head of the DE89 remains the same, thus the shave experience will be identical.

 Here’s how the head of the DE89 looks with a blade loaded: